 For visitors to all facilities effective from Friday 16 September 2022

-By adhering to these conditions, you help keep our patients, staff, other visitors and yourself safe.
-We thank you in advance for your patience and understanding as our staff work hard to protect and care for some of the most vulnerable in our community.
+Thank you in advance for your patience and understanding as our staff work hard to protect and care for some of the most vulnerable in our community.

 Visiting patients with COVID-19